CityofSantaMonica/analytics.smgov.net/README.md

 * [City of Philadelphia](http://analytics.phila.gov/)
 * [City of Sacramento](http://analytics.cityofsacramento.org)

 These notes represent an evolving effort.
-Create an [issue](https://github.com/CityofSantaMonica/analytics.smgov.net/issues) or send us a [pull request](https://github.com/CityofSantaMonica/analytics.smgov.net/pulls) if you have questions or suggestions about anything outline below.
+Create an [issue](https://github.com/CityofSantaMonica/analytics.smgov.net/issues) or send us a [pull request](https://github.com/CityofSantaMonica/analytics.smgov.net/pulls) if you have questions or suggestions about anything outlined below.

 ## Developing